lucperkins/documentation/content/docs/getting-started.md

 title: Getting started
 ---

-Here is a guide to getting started.
+Here is a guide to getting started, yo.